 10.3 Terms of engagement of AUG Expert and cost recovery

-10.3.1 Nothing in this paragraph 10 shall require the Transporters to enter into an AUG Expert Contract on terms which in the Transporters' reasonable opinion:
+10.3.1 Nothing in this paragraph 10 shall require the CDSP to enter into an AUG Expert Contract on terms which in the CDSP's reasonable opinion:

-(a) would be unlawful for the Transporters; or
+(a) would be unlawful for the CDSP; or

-(b) would give rise to the Transporters incurring any liability, other than in respect of their own wilful misconduct, gross negligence or fraud, which the Transporters are not entitled to recover from Users pursuant to paragraph 10.3.5.
+(b) would give rise to the CDSP incurring any liability, other than in respect of its own wilful misconduct, gross negligence or fraud 10.

-10.3.2 The Transporters may enter into an AUG Expert Contract on terms which:
+10.3.2 The CDSP may enter into an AUG Expert Contract on terms which:

 (a) limit or exclude the liability (as to such matters as may be provided in such contract) of the AUG Expert;

-(b) provide that if a User or any supplier or consumer makes any claim or takes any legal proceedings (as to such matters as may be provided in such contract) against the AUG Expert, the Transporters will indemnify the AUG Expert in respect of such claim or proceeding,
+(b) provide that if a Party or any supplier or consumer makes any claim or takes any legal proceedings (as to such matters as may be provided in such contract) against the AUG Expert, the CDSP will indemnify the AUG Expert in respect of such claim or proceeding,

-and in such a case each User undertakes that it shall not, and shall procure that each supplier and consumer does not, make such a claim or take such proceedings against the AUG Expert, and shall indemnify the Transporters in respect of any liability to the AUG Expert if such User or any such supplier or relevant customer does make such a claim or take such proceedings.
+and in such a case each Party undertakes that it shall not, and in the case of a User it shall procure that each supplier and consumer does not, make such a claim or take such proceedings against the AUG Expert, and shall indemnify the CDSP in respect of any liability to the AUG Expert if such Party or any such supplier or relevant customer does make such a claim or take such proceedings.

-10.3.3 The Transporters may agree the AUG Expert Contract shall be entered into by a single Transporter; but in the absence of such agreement they shall each be a party to the AUG Expert Contract.

-10.3.4 10.3.3 For the avoidance of doubt, the Transporters shall not be the agent or trustee of any User for the purposes of the AUG Expert Contract, and the Transporters shall owe no duties or responsibilities to any User in respect of the AUG Expert Contract other than as provided in this paragraph 10 and the AUG Document.
+1010.3.4 10.3.3 For the avoidance of doubt, the CDSP shall not be the agent or trustee of any Party for the purposes of the AUG Expert Contract, and the CDSP shall owe no duties or responsibilities to any Party in respect of the AUG Expert Contract other than as provided in this paragraph 10 and the AUG Document.

-10.3.5 The functions of the Transporters under this paragraph 10 (including the engagement of the AUG Expert) are User Pays Services and all amounts payable to the AUG Expert and any other costs, expenses and liabilities incurred under the AUG Expert Contract are recoverable as User Pays Charges.
+1010

 TPD Section F: System Clearing, Balancing Charges And Neutrality